ianvanharten/all-time-reading-list/README.md

 - Promethea, Book One -- Alan Moore
 - Autism: A Very Short Introduction -- Uta Frith
 - God Emperor of Dune -- Frank Herbert
+- The Consolations of Philosophy -- Alain de Botton